Joaquin Bello: Senior career

 Joaquin played his first World Tour event in Aydin, Turkey in 2017.

 In 2019, the twins won a bronze medal in Rubavu, Rwanda after being defeated by the eventual champions Japan in the semifinal.
 It was the first ever World Tour medal for a British men’s team.

 In 2021, they won their first World Tour gold medal in Cortegaça, Portugal, the first in British history.
 They followed that with another medal, a bronze at the World Tour event in Nijmegen.

 In 2022, the Volleyball World Beach Pro Tour (BPT) replaced the FIVB World Tour and the Bello brothers won another bronze medal in Cortegaça, Portugal.

 At the 2022 Commonwealth Games, the brothers competed for Team England at the Smithfield arena, later nicknamed the "Bellodrome”.
 They achieved a historic bronze medal, the first for England at the Commonwealth Games, just 5 years on from their triumph at the Commonwealth Youth Games.

 In 2023, the team reached the quarterfinals of the European Championship in Vienna, defeating former world champions Brouwer/ Meeuwsen (NED).
 They followed it up with a bronze medal in the BPT Challenge in Goa, India.

 In 2024, the Bello's won another 2 bronze medals at the BPT Challenges in Recife, Brazil and in Nuvali, Philippines.

 They then went on to record the "greatest ever volleyball result" for a British team by winning the Elite16 tournament in Rio de Janeiro, the highest level of World Tour competition.
 Coming all the way from the qualification rounds, they shocked the Olympic champions Mol and Sørum of Norway in the semifinals, and added a hard-fought victory over Argentina in the finals to secure the first major title for England in the iconic Copacabana beach stadium.

+In 2025, they became the first British men's team to compete at the FIVB Beach Volleyball World Championship and improved on their previous BPT Challenge Nuvali result by winning silver.

+In 2026, they opened their season with a silver medal at the BPT Challenge in Alanya.

-Joaquin has won 4 consecutive British Championship titles, winning the UK Beach Tour Finals in 2020, 2021, 2022 and 2023.
+Joaquin has won 5 British Championship titles, winning the UK Beach Tour Finals in 2020, 2021, 2022, 2023, 2025 and 2026.

-With his brother, he achieved a career-high world ranking of No. 13 in April 2024.
+With his brother, he achieved a career-high world ranking of No. 10 in May 2025.